A computer algebra package for bivariate asymptotics with explicit error terms: B -terms and asymptotics with explicit error bounds

 which generates a suitable parent structure for our desired asymptotic expansions.
 Listing~\ref{lst:setup} demonstrates how it is used to instantiate the structure that will be used throughout the following examples.
 We consider $1 = n^0 \leq k \leq n^{4/7}$, i.e., $\alpha = 0$ and $\beta = 4/7$.

 The arguments passed to the interface are, in order, \begin{itemize} \item \code{growth_group} -- the (univariate) growth group\footnote{ See \href{https://doc.sagemath.org/html/en/reference/asymptotic/sage/rings/asymptotic/asymptotic_ring.html}{SageMath's documentation on asymptotic expansions and the \code{AsymptoticRing}} for an introduction to the algebraic terminology used here. } modeling the desired structure of the asymptotic expansions.
-For example, \code{'n^QQ'} represents terms like $42 n^{9/13}$ or $O(n^{7/42})$. \item \code{dependent_variable} -- a string representation of the symbolic variable being endowed with asymptotic growth bounds, e.g., \code{'k'}. \item \code{lower_bound_power} -- a real number $\alpha \geq 0$ representing the power to which the ring's independent variable is raised to obtain the lower monomial power. \item \code{upper_bound_power} -- a real number $\beta > \alpha \geq 0$, analogous to \code{lower_bound_power}, just for the upper bound, \item \code{bterm_round_to} -- a non-negative integer or \code{None} (the default), determining the number of floating point digits to which the coefficients of $B$-terms are automatically rounded.
+For example, \code{'n^QQ'} represents terms like $42 n^{9/13}$ or $O(n^{5/42})$. \item \code{dependent_variable} -- a string representation of the symbolic variable being endowed with asymptotic growth bounds, e.g., \code{'k'}. \item \code{lower_bound_power} -- a real number $\alpha \geq 0$ representing the power to which the ring's independent variable is raised when constructing the lower bound $c n^{\alpha} \leq k$. \item \code{lower_bound_factor} -- a positive real number $c > 0$, part of the lower bound of the dependent variable.
+By default, $c = 1$. \item \code{upper_bound_power} -- a real number $\beta > \alpha \geq 0$, analogous to \code{lower_bound_power}, just for the upper bound $k \leq C n^{\beta}$. \item \code{upper_bound_factor} -- a positive real number $C > 0$, part of the upper bound of the dependent variable.
+By default, $C = 1$. \item \code{bterm_round_to} -- a non-negative integer or \code{None} (the default), determining the number of floating point digits to which the coefficients of $B$-terms are automatically rounded.
 If \code{None}, no rounding is performed. \end{itemize} Any other keyword arguments (like \code{default_prec} in Listing~\ref{lst:setup} above) are passed to the constructor of \code{AsymptoticRing}.

-In this structure, arithmetic with asymptotic expansions in $n$ can be carried out as usual, see Listing~\ref{lst:default-arith}.
-The \code{default_prec} parameter specified above controls the order of the automatic expansions.
+In this structure, arithmetic with asymptotic expansions in $n$ can be carried out in the same way as in the standard \code{AsymptoticRing}, see Listing~\ref{lst:default-arith} for a few examples that match the behavior discussed in the previous section.

 In the implementation of the \code{AsymptoticRing} shipped with SageMath, asymptotic expansions internally rely on ordering their summands with respect to the growth of the independent variable(s), regardless of attached coefficients.